 holds their temperature constant.
 But changing the temperature of a metal changes R

 slightly.
-When the current changes rapidly, as when turning on a lamp, or when using AC
+When the current changes rapidly, as when turning on a light, or when using AC

 sources, slightly non-linear and non-ohmic behavior can be observed.
 For non-ohmic